 At the end of the project the students deliver a verbal presentation to you, followed by a written report outlining their research findings and recommendations.

 For NBS the nature of the project challenge is more important than the size of company or industry that pitches it.
 Experiential learning projects are a popular option for students and are offered on most of NBS’s master level degrees.
-With its broad range of postgraduate programmes <link to PG course page?> available, the types of business challenge our students can tackle is equally diverse.
+With its broad range of postgraduate programmes available, the types of business challenge our students can tackle is equally diverse.
 No two briefs are the same and each is developed according to the organisations’ needs.
 However, typically, challenges often touch on one or more of the following areas:

 - Marketing, branding, and reputation questions, including consumer thinking and customer engagement